tootedom/campbellcache/README.md

 Transfer/sec:     17.52MB
 ```

 Here is an example using Hapi.js and request promise.

-Please see the `onRequest` and `onPreResponse` which add the Observable subscriber to a list of subscribers, that are to be closed when the request finishes.
+The example uses the `onRequest` and `onPreResponse` of hapi.js to add the Observable's subscribers to a list of subscribers, that are then closed when the request finishes (not required for finite observables - which the example is.
+It is just demonstrating how to close a subscriber if you need to)

 ```nodejs